-All raceway cleaning wastewaters, vacuum wastewaters, and the backwash of captured solids from the microscreen filter are routed via the common wastewater pipe to an approximately 20-foot by 20-foot by 16-foot (48,000-gallon) clarifier, during which time excess clarifier water (supernatant) is routed back to the microscreen filter for filtration and discharge.
-Solids in the clarifier are constantly or intermittently raked and automatically or manually pumped to an adjoining approximately 20-foot by 20-foot by 16-foot (48,000-gallon) sludge storage/dewatering tank designed to provide a minimum of 6-months of storage capacity.
-During the fall of 2011, MDIFW installed a rake arm to assist in clarifier solids removal as well as a building over the clarifier.
-Sludge tank supernatant is routed back to the clarifier unit for additional treatment; however this rarely occurs as accumulated sludge is removed for proper disposal as needed.
+All raceway cleaning wastewater, vacuum wastewater, and the backwash of captured solids from the microscreen filter are routed via the common wastewater pipe to an approximately 20-foot by 20-foot by 20-foot (60,000-gallon) clarifier for a 24-48 hour settling period, during which time excess clarifier water (supernatant) is routed back to the microscreen filter for filtration and discharge.
+After the settling period, solids in the clarifier are automatically or manually pumped to an adjoining approximately 20-foot by 20-foot by 20-foot (60,000-gallon) sludge storage/dewatering tank designed to provide a minimum of 6-months of storage capacity.
+During the winter of 2011, MDIFW installed a rake arm to assist in clarifier solids removal.
+Sludge tank supernatant is routed back to the clarifier unit for additional treatment.
+Accumulated sludge is removed for proper disposal as needed.

-After it exits the drum filter, MDIFW Casco's-treated rearing facility wastewater is discharged through Outfall #005A, a 36-inch diameter pipe.
-However, MDIFW has designed for a bypass of the facility drum filter in the event of routine filter maintenance or in the case of unforeseen filter equipment malfunction and necessary major repairs.
-During such times, MDIFW will not clean or feed its fish so that all effluent discharges will consist of flow-through water only.
-Regardless of the scenarios described, MDIFW Casco's discharges are at all times subject to the effluent limitations and monitoring requirements established in this permitting action.
-A process flow diagram submitted by the permittee is included as Fact Sheet Attachment B.
+After it exits the drumfilter, MDIFW Enfield's treated wastewater is discharged to a freshwater wetland approximately 75 yards from, and hydrologically connected to, Cold Stream through Outfall #005A, a 36-inch diameter iron pipe outletting one foot below mean low water.

+MDIFW Enfield has designed for a bypass of the facility drum filter in the event of routine filter maintenance or in the case of unforeseen filter equipment malfunction and necessary major repairs.
+During such times, MDIFW Enfield will not clean the facility or feed its fish so that all effluent discharges will consist of flow-through water only.
+A schematic of the facility is included as Attachment B of this Fact Sheet.